What Can You Expect on SAT Test Day? A Complete Guide

 What Do You Need to Bring to the SAT?

 There are a few essentials that you absolutely must bring to the SAT (hello, admission ticket), as well as some other items that could enhance your testing experience.
-These are the critical materials: printed admission ticket, acceptable photo ID, Number 2 pencils, a calculator, and an eraser.
+These are the critical materials: printed admission ticket (unless you're taking the SAT on a testing center device.
+If that's the case, you'll get your admission ticket on-site), acceptable photo ID, and a testing device (if you aren't taking the exam on one of the testing center's computers).
+You are allowed a calculator, but there will also be a digital one on the screen during the math section.

 Prepare Your Bag the Night Before